rati-ecosystem/rati-protocol/03-metadata-standard.md

     },
     "attributes": {
       "type": "array",
-      "description": "An array of traits that define the asset’s characteristics and context.", "items": {
+      "description": "An array of traits that define the asset's characteristics and context.", "items": {
         "type": "object",
         "properties": {